 ヤエヤマヒメホタル。nature illumination ! #nikonz6 #okinawa #yaeyamaislands #ishigaki #firefly #visitjapan #visitokinawa #lovers_nippon #retrip_nippon #photo_shorttrip #photo_travelers #nikon_photography #genic_okinawa #funtotrip #tokyocameraclub #japan_of_insta #art_of_japan_ #japan_night_view #wu_japan #沖縄 #やすらぎの沖縄 #沖縄島旅 #石垣島 #ヤエヤマヒメホタル #蛍 #ホタル #ヒメボタル #ニコン倶楽部 #colors #yellow

-The start of the rainy season is usually a good time to look for fireflies, called “hotaru” in Japanese.
-Many places do official showings, where they release clusters of them into a park or hotel grounds so visitors get a chance to see them swarming like little glowing stars.
+The start of the rainy season is a good time to look for fireflies, called “hotaru” in Japanese.
+Many locations do official showings, where they release clusters of them into a park or hotel grounds so visitors get a chance to see them swarming like little glowing stars.
 If a set-up tourist attraction isn’t your cup of tea and you would rather see them out in the wild, after a rainy day is the best time.
 You can sometimes find wild ones along quiet river banks or standing ponds in rural areas just after sunset.

 ・98 Things to Do in Shinjuku, the Party District of Tokyo, in 2018!